NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The text was overflowing and not wrapping properly in the FFmpeg command text boxes.
 ♦ It was not possible to set shortcuts when deploying with Intune.
 ♦ When trying to type special characters with the help of the Right Alt key, some commands were being fired instead.
 Because the underlying system translates Right Alt to Ctrl + Alt.
+♦ When exporting images, zeroes will be padded to the left of the file name, so that files stay in order.

 ### Known Bugs: